-Ahead Of Hill Vote, Trump Attacks Spy Bill His Administration Supports
+Controversial Spy Law Passes House After Shots From Trump, Who Then Supported It

 So with no way for anyone to address whether such attacks are factual, there is no way Trump or his supporters, including Rep. Jim Jordan, R-Ohio, can be contradicted.

-Moreover, the section of U.S. intelligence law under which surveillance warrants are issued is different from Section 702.
+The U.S. intelligence law under which surveillance warrants are issued is different from Section 702.
 That law, from the FISA Amendments Act, addresses how U.S. spies collect information on foreigners overseas.
 If the National Security Agency is monitoring a Russian spy within Russia and he gets a call from an American, Section 702 permits U.S. intelligence officers to continue listening without asking a judge for a warrant.

 Intelligence community bosses say this capability is an essential part of protecting the U.S. against terrorists and foreign spies.
 Those officials have broken their traditional wall of silence in order to openly talk with journalists and members of Congress about how important they consider it.

-That is in part because of how controversial the practice remains for the U.S. government eavesdropping on Americans without a warrant.
+The practice of the U.S. government listening to Americans without a warrant remains controversial.
+The House voted on, but rejected, a measure on Thursday that would have taken away some of the power that intelligence agencies now enjoy.
+Section 702 may face other challenges in the Senate.

-For the record, Trump's administration supports the reauthorization of Section 702.
+For the record, Trump's administration supports full reauthorization.
 In fact, the White House issued a statement on Wednesday evening — hours before Trump's tweet — restating its call for members of Congress to vote for its continued use.

-Trump's tweet gave ammunition to opponents of Section 702 who have warned about what they call the prospects for political leaders to abuse it.

-That spoke to an earlier chapter in this saga in which Washington took a detour about "wiretapping" and "unmasking," following Trump tweets from March 2017.
+His posts spoke to an earlier chapter in this saga in which Washington took a detour about "wiretapping" and "unmasking," following Trump tweets from March 2017.

 Then-FBI Director James Comey and his successor, Christopher Wray, along with Director of National Intelligence Dan Coats, have pleaded with members of Congress not to get caught up in conflating terms and stories about surveillance.
 American spies use their surveillance powers under strict supervision, they argue, and turning off these authorities would leave the United States blind in places where it needs to keep watch.

 "Unmasking" is one example, they argue.
 When a "U.S. person" is mentioned in official intelligence reporting, the normal practice is for the name — whether of a person, a company, a ship or an airplane — to be redacted.
 Top so-called "consumers" of intelligence, such as leaders in the FBI or National Security Council, can ask the originators of the report to "unmask" those names.